bikeshaving/crank/website/guides/07-lifecycles.md

 }
 ```

 The `MyInput` component focuses every time it is rerendered.
-We use an async generator component here because async generators continuously resume, and rely on the `for await` loop to await new updates, so the `input.focus` call happens directly after the component is rendered.
+We use an async generator component here because async generators continuously resume, so the `input.focus` call happens directly after the component is rendered.
 While we also pass rendered nodes into sync generator components as well, attempting to access them directly after the `yield` may lead to surprising results.

 ```jsx
 function *FocusingInput(props) {